HydraMeshnet/HCommunicator/README.md

 # ĦCommunicator

-ĦCommunicator is the world's first & only blackout-resilient radio meshnet ecosystem messenger and most feature-rich modular all-in-one community app for communication, commerce, finance, payments, telephony & more, that you can use to build free market societies in crisis regions and beyond.
-The ĦCommunicator is the platform for the new self-sufficient Free World Meshnet Society & Economy.
+ĦCommunicator is the world's first & only blackout-resilient radio meshnet ecosystem messenger and most feature-rich modular all-in-one community app for communication, commerce, payments, telephony & more, that you can use to build free market societies in crisis regions and beyond.
+The ĦCommunicator is the platform for the new autonomous Free World Meshnet Society & Economy.
 It is built entirely on the Free World Dollar (FWD), the only debt- and inflation-free digital real money system, the world will ever need.

 <img src="docs/screenshots/screen_01.png" width="200px"> <img src="docs/screenshots/screen_02.png" width="200px"> <img src="docs/screenshots/screen_03.png" width="200px">
 <img src="docs/screenshots/screen_04.png" width="200px"> <img src="docs/screenshots/screen_05.png" width="200px"> <img src="docs/screenshots/screen_06.png" width="200px">